codefori/vscode-ibmi-walkthroughs/content/code-ibmi-actions/runactionfrompanel.md

 #

-## Running an Action
+## Running an Action without opening

-It is also possible to run an Action against a source member, IFS or object without opening it up.
+You can run an Action against a source member, an IFS streamfile, or an object in the Object Browser without opening it.

-If you right click on the source member, you will see `Run Action` as an option.

-Like before, it will show a list of available Actions that can be run on that source member in the box that appears.
+Right click on it and you will see `Run Action` as an option.
+Click it and you will see the list of Actions that can be run on the item.

 ![](runactionfrompanel.png)